Mohan6040/FOODIE_DELIVERY_MERN-STACK/README.md

 ---

 This README provides step-by-step instructions for setting up and running your MERN stack project.
-You'll find details on how to clone the project from GitHub, set up MongoDB Atlas and MongoDB Compass for database management, configure environment variables for the backend, and run both frontend and admin panel servers separately.
+You'll find details on how to clone the project from GitHub, set up MongoDB Atlas and MongoDB Compass for database management, configure environment variables for the backend, and run both frontend and admin sections separately.
 Follow these instructions carefully to successfully launch your project.
 If you need further assistance, refer to the project documentation or seek support resources.